(No ratings)

 ACTHAR $16 |

-Dr. Davoud Mohtat practices pediatric nephrology.
+Dr. Davoud Mohtat is a pediatric nephrology specialist.
+For his professional training, Dr. Mohtat completed a residency program at a hospital affiliated with SUNY Downstate Medical Center.
 Areas of expertise for Dr. Mohtat include kidney stones, hypertension (high blood pressure), and lupus nephritis.
-He seems to honor Anthem, Blue California, Coventry, and more.
-He completed his residency training at a hospital affiliated with SUNY Downstate Medical Center.
+Dr. Mohtat appears to be in-network for Anthem, Blue California, Coventry, and more.
 Dr. Mohtat (or staff) speaks the following foreign languages: Persian and Turkish.
-He is affiliated with MedStar Georgetown University Hospital and Inova Fairfax Hospital.
-According to Doctor.com, Dr. Mohtat is currently accepting new patients at his office in Washington, DC.
+He is affiliated with MedStar Georgetown University Hospital.
+He has an open panel in Washington, DC according to Doctor.com.